andersonbellini/todoAPP/README.md

-# todoAPP
+# TodoAPP
-todoAPP VS Code Core 2.1 using EF InMemory
+TodoAPP VS Code Core 2.1 using EF InMemory
+Used for sample basic.